The Immutable, Unchanging Rules of Civilization as Told by Your

 You will become Divine Sovereign.

 When you check in, you will be given a name badge and status strip.
-Your name tag will show your name and house.
-Your status strap will be attached.
-It will initially show your position within your house (with 1 as the highest position).
+Your name tag will show your name, and you will affix buttons to your status strap showing your rank and house.
+House positions are randomly determined for the start of the game, with with 1 as the highest position.
 The items on your status strap will change during the game as you change position in your house, take wounds, get married, and other things.

 Join the fellow members of your House at your House Table.
 House Tables are located in the War Room.

-To seize the throne, you’ll need Power (represented by gold poker chips).
+To seize the throne, your house will need Power (represented by gold poker chips).
 Each month, you can try to win Power by going to one of the three core sections of the game.
+As individuals, you will also carry Favor with one or more of the factions in the land.
+Favor grants the player special abilities, and, since nobles need not be so petty as to trade lucre, serves as the economy of the game.

 The game has three sections: